google/or-tools/ortools/sat/doc/solver.md

 ### Python code

-To search for all solutions, the SearchForAllSolutions method must be used.
+To search for all solutions, use the SearchForAllSolutions method.

 ```python
 """Code sample that solves a model and displays all solutions."""